rfong/sustenance/bread/ny_sourdough_bagels.md

 Continue kneading the dough 10 minutes by hook or 15 minutes by hand until fully smooth and elastic.

-Refrigerate overnight or up to 36 hours.
+Cover and refrigerate at least overnight, preferably as much as 36 hours.

 ### Proof & shape

 Divide the dough into 4oz (110g) pieces.
-Shape the pieces into rolls on a clean surface.
+Shape the pieces into rolls on a *clean surface*.
 Cover with damp towel and let them rest 20 minutes.

 Roll out each roll so you can wrap it around your fingers with the ends overlapped.
 Roll the overlap back and forth until fused into a bagel shape.
 Cover and let them rise another 20 minutes.
 Make sure you give them extra space, as they will get bigger.